Home » Business Email Etiquette Articles » Business Texting Etiquette: Tips and Considerations for Professionals

 • Only mass text when all parties have agreed to participate and know each other.

-• When in meetings with business associates (this includes lunch/dinner), refrain from texting to provide your full attention — and respect.
+• When in meetings with business associates (this includes lunch and dinner), refrain from texting to give your full attention and respect.

 • Do not relay bad news via text (“Sorry you didn’t get the contract.”).